Overview

 |---|---|

 | Static Embedded JWK | Why to avoid: Keys embedded in code are vulnerable to leakage.
-Alternative: Select JWK through Secret Manager. |
+Alternative: Use Secret Manager (Embedded) or Dynamic HTTP for secure key supply. |

 | Ambiguous Claim Rules | Why to avoid: Accepting all claims creates security vulnerability.
 Alternative: Define required and prohibited lists. |

 | Undecoded Encrypted Data | Why to avoid: Encrypted data passes without verification.
-Alternative: Keep decrypt setting mandatory and bind appropriate JWK. |
+Alternative: Keep decrypt mandatory and bind appropriate JWK or Dynamic HTTP. |

 | Unmonitored Header Additions | Why to avoid: Unaudited headers can be abused.
 Alternative: Log header usage and apply access control. |